How Much Does Youth Hockey Cost in Oregon?

 Where Your Money Goes in Oregon

 Savings tip: Portland-area families should compare all available programs since limited rink competition means less price pressure.
-For Seattle tournament travel, coordinate carpools with other Oregon families — the 3-hour drive is easier and cheaper split between families.
+For Seattle tournament travel, coordinate carpools with other Oregon families; the 3-hour drive is easier and cheaper split between families.

 Hidden Costs in Oregon

 Oregon families face West Coast ice premiums with fewer rink options than California or Washington.
 Portland-area programs compete for limited sheets, and competitive teams regularly drive to Seattle (3 hours) or California for tournaments.
-Gas at $4.75/gallon and long distances between rinks make local travel one of the most expensive line items.
+Gas at $4.75/gallon and long distances between rinks make local travel one of the larger line items.

 Get your personalized estimate at Hockey Budget.